Shinobi Undercover: Publication

 Written by Ippon Takegushi and illustrated by Santa Mitarashi, the series began serialization in Shueisha's Weekly Shōnen Jump magazine on September 17, 2024.
-As of November 2025, the series' individual chapters have been collected into five tankōbon volumes.
+As of September 2026, the series' individual chapters have been collected into nine tankōbon volumes.

 Viz Media and Manga Plus are publishing the series in English simultaneously with its Japanese release.

 Three animated manga shorts were posted on the Weekly Shōnen Jump YouTube channel in December 2024.